srlinuxamericas/DCFWorkshop/README.md

 - URL of this repo

 > <p style="color:red">!!!
 Make sure to backup any code, config, ... <u> offline (e.g on your laptop)</u>.
-> The VM instances might be destroyed once the hackathon is concluded.</p>
+> The VM instances might be destroyed once the Workshop is concluded.</p>

 ## The projects